 No Products in the Cart

 Have you ever had the following experience?
 You're out walking your dog when you come across an adorable, wide-eyed puppy.
 Your dog is friendly, so you let the two say hi.
 But then your dog gets annoyed and growls or snaps at the puppy.
-Your dog doesn't do that normally with other dogs, which makes you wonder: does my dog hate puppies?
+Your dog doesn't do that normally with other dogs, which makes you wonder: does my adult dog hate puppies?
 We get into the answer below.

 The short answer is no, your dog probably doesn't hate puppies.
 There are a few other reasons why an adult or senior dog doesn't want to deal with puppies or enjoy being around them.